IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ![Create empty deployment space](../.gitbook/assets/images/prework/new-deployment-space-empty.png)

 * Give your deployment space a unique name and optional description.
-Provide the Cloud Object Storage instance that you had created when you were creating the project and select the Machine Learning Service that was provisioned when you signed up for IBM Cloud Pak for Data as a Service, then click the `Create` button.
+Provide the Cloud Object Storage instance that you had created when you were creating the project and select the Machine Learning Service instance associated with your IBM Cloud Pak for Data as a Service instance, then click the `Create` button.

 ![Deployment space name](../.gitbook/assets/images/prework/deployment-space-name.png)